meonkeys/shb/pelican/website/content/pages/home.md

 title: 📖 Home
-modified: 2024-04-24
+modified: 2024-06-24
 URL:
 save_as: index.html
 menu_order_key: 0

 This is the home for a most excellent book about self-hosting.

 ### Welcome!

-_Steadfast Self-Hosting_ is an authentic and inspiring self-hosting tutorial by seasoned tech entrepreneur and self-hosting expert [Adam Monsen](https://adammonsen.com).
+_Steadfast Self-Hosting_ is an authentic and inspiring self-hosting tutorial by seasoned tech entrepreneur and self-hosting expert Adam Monsen.
 Benefit from Adam's decades of applied effort distilled into this quick and exciting initiation to data sovereignty.

 Save money, time, and sanity